Manuel Gómez Pedraza: Presidency

-Upon assuming the presidency Gomez Pedraza passed a decree expelling the Spaniards who had returned during the presidency of Bustamante.
+Upon assuming the presidency Gómez Pedraza passed a decree expelling the Spaniards who had returned during the presidency of Bustamante.
 Lists of Spaniards in the cities were compiled, and a few exceptions were made such as for those Spaniards who had not taken active part in supporting Spain during the War of Independence.
 Vindictive measures were also taken against officials who had been a part of the Bustamante administration.

-As the constitution forbade presidents from being re-elected, Gomez Pedraza was not qualified to run in the elections of 1833, and he instead endorsed Santa Anna and Valentín Gómez Farías who eventually would be elected president and vice president respectively.
+As the constitution forbade presidents from being re-elected, Gómez Pedraza was not qualified to run in the elections of 1833, and he instead endorsed Santa Anna and Valentín Gómez Farías who eventually would be elected president and vice president respectively.